LearnersGuild/guide/Policies/Time_Commitment.md

 #### Let people know

 If you are going to be late please notify your teammates, and house.
-If you are going to be absent for half a day \(4 hours\) or a full day, please notify your teammates, your house, and email [timeoff@learnersguild.org](/timeoff@learnersguild.org).
+If you are going to be absent for half a day \(4 hours\) or a full day, please notify your teammates, your house, and email [timeoff@learnersguild.org][email-timeoff].
 In either case, it's your responsibility to notify the appropriate parties as soon as you know you will be late or absent.
 Teams hold each other accountable and communicating via houses allows facilitators to know if you're going to miss an event or activity.

 #### Can I take a leave of absence?

 Under extenuating circumstances \(e.g. illness, family emergency\), learners may be allowed to take a leave of absence from the program.
 Upon your return, you would likely join the cohort closest to the point in the program when you had to leave.
 Leaves of absence will be evaluated on a case-by-case basis.
 Talk to a learning facilitator to initiate this process.

+[email-timeoff]: mailto:timeoff@learnersguild.org